Oatmeal Raisin Applesauce Cookies Recipe

 In Search of Archway Raisin Cookies

 Years ago, I loved Archway Raisin Cookies, but when the company stopped making them, I learned to make the following recipe.
-I stumbled upon this mix of ingredients when I accidentally upset a jar of Mott's applesauce into my oatmeal raisin cookie mix.
-It makes the cookies very moist and adds a lovely flavor, as well.
+I stumbled upon this mix of ingredients when I accidentally spilled a jar of Mott's applesauce into my oatmeal raisin cookie mix.
+It makes the cookies very moist and adds a lovely flavor as well.

 Archway Cookies was started out of a garage in Battle Creek, Michigan, in 1936—during the Great Depression.
 Since then, the company has been taken over in sequence by two other entities, but the Archway trademark is still in use.

 The original raisin cookies were a soft sugar cookie with raisins.
 I have not been able to find any other brand that makes something similar.